 Applications

-Linen fabric is a widely used in the textile industry, and different textile products are manufactured using this fabric.
+Linen fabric is widely used in the textile industry, and different textile products are manufactured using this fabric.
 Let’s take a look at the applications of linen fabric in the textile industry:

-- Clothing Items: Linen gowns, linen skirts, linen tunics, linen shirts, linen dresses and so on.
+- Clothing Items: Linen gowns, linen skirts, linen tunics, linen shirts, linen dresses, and so on.

 - Household textiles: Dishtowels, tea towels, linen rugs, bathroom towels, tablecloths, and napkins.